 As eclectic as my professional background is, my writing will often veer into a wide range of topics beyond the theme of Irish history.
 I have written on politics and conflict as an academic so will occasionally touch on these topics.
 For those brave enough to delve into the lifeless world of academic writing see more on this in my publications.

 My Christian faith is an important part of my identity, one which inevitably shapes what and how I write.
-I rarely will overtly include references to it, but feel it’s important to acknowledge publicly and from the beginning.
+I rarely will overtly include references to it, but feel it’s important to acknowledge publicly and from the outset.

 Finally, writing is wholly vulnerable and so posting anything is a challenge.
 I do it though because I love and welcome feedback.
 To develop (and I will need to develop) as an author I appreciate your thoughts and reflections.
 If you take the time to engage with me I will always take the time to respond.